simonw/datasette-mask-columns/README.md

 ## Usage

-In your `metadata.json` file add a section like this descripibing the database and table in which you wish to mask columns:
+In your `metadata.json` file add a section like this describing the database and table in which you wish to mask columns:

 ```json
 {